iordanov05/iordanov05/README.md

 </h1>

 ### :man_technologist: About Me :
-My name is Pavel, I am a student at the Higher School of Economics, studying in the field of Informatics and Computer Science.
-I am passionate about mobile app development using the Swift programming language to create innovative and user-friendly iOS apps.
-My interest in Python3 inspires me to write effective scripts, applications and solutions to various problems.
-Additionally, web development is another passion that allows me to turn ideas into visually appealing websites and web applications using HTML, CSS and JavaScript.
+My name is Pavel, and I’m currently a student at the Higher School of Economics.
+I have a strong passion for backend development, especially with Python, which motivates me to build efficient and scalable applications.
+Alongside backend development, I also have a keen interest in mobile app development using Swift, allowing me to create innovative and user-friendly iOS applications.
+Additionally, I enjoy web development, where I can merge my backend expertise with frontend technologies like HTML, CSS, and JavaScript to create cohesive and functional web applications.

 ### :hammer_and_wrench: Languages and Tools :